waffle-iron/simmer/readme.txt

 Preheating the oven to 450...

 == Upgrade Notice ==

+= 1.3.0 =
+This update makes significant database changes.
+It is recommended that you fully back up your recipes before proceeding.

 = 1.0.1 =
 This version fixes an error some encounter when attempting to uninstall the plugin.
 Please upgrade.